jglo0708/unicash/README.md

 Project for Finance with Big Data @ Uni Bocconi.
-The two solidity files that are needed are DomCharity.sol and StoreCharity.sol
+The two solidity files that are needed are TokenUni.sol and StoreCharity.sol